Property finders are approached by clients with all manner of requests, often given instructions to find anything from a...

 - Transport links: Knutsford is in a rural location, yet only a mile or two from the arterial M6 motorway, which goes South to the Midlands and North to the Scottish border.
 Its road transport links in the North West of England and nationally are excellent.
 Central London is approximately 185 miles (298 km) by road—a drive of roughly three and a half hours, depending on traffic;

-- Trains: from the mainline railway station at Knutsford, there are frequent services to Manchester Piccadilly (around 45 minutes away), Chester, Stockport, Altrincham and Northwich.
+- Trains: From the mainline railway station at Knutsford, there are frequent services to Manchester Piccadilly (around 45 minutes away), Chester, Stockport, Altrincham and Northwich.

 Why live in Knutsford?